Estimated reading time: 15 minutes

 Bill is due in October, so 200 prices of the inspection /10 months = $20 a month you need to set aside in a projected expense bank account.

-We have a designated bank account just for our projected expenses, so they are entirely separate.
+We have a designated bank account for our projected expenses, which are entirely separate.

 By following my projected expenses method, you will always have money to pay for future bills.